Battle of the Beds: Memory Foam vs. Spring Mattresses

 - Mattresses made with high-quality, durable materials

-- A solid warranty, like GhostBed’s industry-leading 20- to 25-year warranty
+- A solid warranty, like GhostBed’s industry-leading 20- to 25-year limited warranty

 - Easy pairing with a solid foundation or adjustable base to protect your investment